The African Church: Establishment and structure

-The African Church structure has the Primate who serves as the spiritual head and is also the head of the clergy, and the Lay President who is the head of the laity.
+The African Church structure has a Primate who serves as the spiritual head and the overall head of the church, and a Lay President who is the head of the laity and who assist The Primate in temporal matters.
 Major decisions affecting the Church are taken by both the clergy and the laity.
 The highest governing body is the Conference.
-Since 1983 clergy are trained at the African Church College of Theology, which since 1992 has been affiliated with the University of Ibadan until recently.
-The Church has had several Primates in the past, it is spread all over Nigeria with seven Provinces comprising forty-seven Dioceses in every geopolitical zone of the country.
+Since 1983 clergy are trained at the African Church College of Theology, which was affiliated for many years with the University of Ibadan.
+The Church has had several Primates in the past.
+It is spread all over, with seven Provinces comprising forty-seven Dioceses in every geopolitical zone of the country.